noah-demers/ziplist/README.md

-E26: Five problems every software engineer should be able to solve
+E27: Five problems every software engineer should be able to solve (Part 2)